 WhyHunger is proud of the impact of our work.
 We listen and respond to the needs of community-based organizations and social movements who are leading the way forward.
 Together, we are magnifying our impact and building solutions that transform and last.

-WhyHunger deepened critical relationships with three global social movements working to build food sovereignty and social justice for all–La Via Campesina International, World March of Women and the World Forum of Fisher Peoples–and mobilized over $393,300 in funding through WhyHunger’s International
+WhyHunger continued to deepen relationships with three global social movements working to build food sovereignty and social justice for all by mobilizing funds, coordinating learning exchanges, providing technical support and international solidarity to La Via Campesina International, World March of Women and the World Forum of Fisher Peoples.
+This support helps ensure communities are able

 PROTECTING THE RIGHT TO FOOD

 WhyHunger continues to expand on the most comprehensive database of 26,357 food access organizations in the U.S., placing an emphasis on those that provide nutritious food.
 In 2018 we utilized whyhunger.org/findfood, our texting service and our WhyHunger Hotline 1-800-5HUNGRY to assist over 322,557 individuals in accessing healthy food and resources in their communities.

 WhyHunger hosted and accompanied members of La Via Campesina International through the final stages of a 17-year process to pass the UN Declaration on Peasant Rights by providing logistical and communications support.
 This historic declaration ratified by the UN General Assembly in 2018 is poised to change the landscape of human rights for one third of humanity who live, work, farm and build community in rural areas.

 WhyHunger provided over $330,000 in direct funding to help 48 organizations and community leader across the U.S. bolster initiatives around childhood nutrition, organizing, agroecology and story-based narrative strategy.
 By working to deepen local impact and build stronger connections regionally and nationally, WhyHunger is helping communities address their own immediate needs and increase their capacity to engage in long-term change.